alaserm/VisualTAF/README.md

 let me know if you have any questions or want a FREE training session via skype or zoom.*

 # List of commonly used built-in functions
-  **each function has documentation when you type it in built-in text editor**
+  **each function has documentation when you type its name in built-in text editor**

 ## Page Element interaction functions
 - clearText